AshMartian/momentum_mouse/README.md

-                              Lower values make scrolling last longer --max-velocity=VALUE        Set maximum velocity as screen factor (default: 0.8) Higher values allow faster scrolling --daemon                    Run as a background daemon
+                              Lower values make scrolling last longer --max-velocity=VALUE        Set maximum velocity as screen factor (default: 0.8) Higher values allow faster scrolling --inertia-stop-threshold=VALUE Set velocity threshold below which inertia stops (default: 1.0) Higher values allow inertia to continue at lower speeds --daemon                    Run as a background daemon

 If DEVICE_PATH is provided, use that input device instead of auto-detecting
 ```

+## How It Works

+Momentum Mouse employs a multi-threaded architecture to ensure smooth performance and responsiveness:

+1.  **Input Capture Thread**:

+    - Uses `libevdev` to listen for events directly from the specified mouse device (or an auto-detected one).
+    - If `grab_device` is enabled, it attempts to exclusively grab the device to prevent the original scroll events from reaching the desktop environment.
+    - Filters incoming events:
+      - Scroll wheel events (`REL_WHEEL` or `REL_HWHEEL`) are captured, and their delta values are placed into a thread-safe queue.
+      - Mouse movement events (`REL_X`, `REL_Y`) trigger a friction signal if `mouse_move_drag` is enabled.
+      - Mouse clicks or Escape key presses trigger a stop signal.
+    - Other events are passed through to the system via a virtual uinput device (`emit_passthrough_event`).

+2.  **Inertia Processing Thread**:
+    - Waits for scroll deltas in the queue or signals (stop, friction) using condition variables.
+    - When scroll deltas arrive, it updates the current scrolling `velocity` and `position` based on the configured sensitivity, multiplier, and timing between events (`update_inertia`).
+    - Continuously calculates the effect of friction over time, reducing the `velocity`.
+    - Applies additional friction if a mouse movement signal is received.
+    - Stops inertia immediately if a stop signal is received or if the velocity drops below a threshold.
+    - Based on the calculated velocity and position changes, it emits virtual events:
+      - **Multitouch Mode (Default)**: Simulates two-finger touchpad movements (`emit_two_finger_scroll_event`) on a virtual uinput touchpad device.
+This provides the smoothest experience on most modern desktops.
+It includes logic to handle screen boundaries by "jumping" the virtual fingers.
+      - **Wheel Event Mode (`--no-multitouch`)**: Emits traditional `REL_WHEEL` or `REL_HWHEEL` events (`emit_scroll_event`) on a virtual uinput mouse device.

 ## Troubleshooting